jordan-bird/Leap-Motion-Dataset-Collector/README.md

 Clean up code, it is a bit of a mess at the moment.
 It works fine though.

 Edit this readme when I have some time in order to give more details and more user-friendly help

+3D angles are calculated using a separate script, which I will upload soon

+A Python 3.x version of this script if Leap ever decide to release a stable API.
+I had no luck with the Python 3 APIs out there from third parties unfortunately.

+# Usage
+Feel free to use this for anything.
+If you engineer more features, feel free to make a pull request